LorenceUfa/flx-docs/_sources/config_flexswitch.txt

 2) Restart OpxFlexSwitch service:
 	::

-		$ sudo service flexswitch restart
+		$ sudo service opxflexswitch restart
-		* Restarting flexswitch flexswitch
+		* Restarting opxflexswitch opxflexswitch

-This process will be automated in a future release and integrated into /etc/init.d/flexswitch – by utilizing “sudo service flexswitch clear-config”.
+This process will be automated in a future release and integrated into /etc/init.d/opxflexswitch – by utilizing “sudo service opxflexswitch clear-config”.
 This will cause OpxFlexSwitch to restart with an empty Redis database.